ShumailaAhmed/AI-Workshop/README.md

 2. No of hidden layers
 3. No of nodes in each hidden layers
 4. no of epochs
+for CNN
+5. No of Conv and pooling layer
+6. No of kernels/filters
+7. Size of kernels
+8. Stride
+9. Padding
+10. pooling window size
+11. Activation function
+12. Dropout
 etc

 # Glossary Of Workshop